thomasabishop/systems-obscure/src/posts/nand-to-tetris-unit-one.md

 Which is then itself forked into a NAND to give the final output.

-This is probably harder to process mentally than the implementation that used three different operators but the point is just to demonstrate that such a reduction is possible and that complex abstract states can be constructed from the concatenation of primitive electrical components.
+This is harder to parse than the implementation that used three different operators but the point is just to demonstrate that such a reduction is possible and that complex abstract states can be constructed from the concatenation of primitive electronic components.

 ## Hardware Description Language